Large Networks of Diameter Two Based on Cayley Graphs

 \section{Introduction}

-Nowadays, designing and analyzing of large-scale networks (interconnection, optical, social, etc.) is one of the most important problem in many areas of applied mathematics.
+Nowadays, large-scale networks (interconnection, optical, social, electrical, etc.) are a subject of very intensive study.
 Representing nodes of networks by vertices and communication lines by (directed) edges, networks can be modeled by (di)graphs.
+Below in figure \ref{fig_model} we can see a model of a simple computer network with computers $c_0,c_1,\dots,c_{7}$.

 Maximum communication delay and maximum communication lines connected to a node are the two main basic limitations on any network.
-These parameters correspond to the diameter and the maximum degree, respectively, of the corresponding (di)graph.
+These parameters correspond to the diameter and the maximum (out)degree, respectively, of the corresponding (di)graph.
 The next important property which a good model of a network might posses is simple and efficient routing algorithm.
 Since Cayley graphs are vertex-transitive, it is possible to implement the same routing and communication schemes at each node of the network they model \cite{H1997}.

 The problem to find, for given diameter $k$ and maximum degree $d$, the largest order $n(d,k)$ of a graph with given parameters, is in graph theory known as \emphasize{degree-diameter} problem.
 There is a well known upper bound on the number $n(d,k)$ - \emphasize{Moore bound}, which gives $n(d,k)\leq 1+d+d(d-1)+d(d-1)^2+\cdots+d(d-1)^{k-1}$ for all positive degrees $d$ and diameters $k$.